 with mini led and 5G X55 baseband https://t.co/1C57Oms2HXJune 3, 2020

 Other upgrades include the introduction of a 5G cellular option.
-Given that all four iPhone 12 models are rumored to be moving to 5G, it's very likely that this will be the only cellular option for the iPad Pros in 2021.
+Given that all four iPhone 12 models moved to 5G, it's very likely that this will be the only cellular option for the iPad Pros in 2021.

 iPad Pro 2021 outlook

 The iPad Pro 2021 isn’t likely to feature any major design changes.
-But between the display and the internal upgrades, it should once again reign supreme among the high-end tablets in the market.
+But between the display and the internal upgrades, it should once again reign supreme among the best tablets in the market.

-Although the MacBook with Apple Silicon may win over some consumers, the flexibility of the iPad as a standalone tablet with the Apple Pencil, and as a laptop when paired with the Magic Keyboard, is a tough combination to beat.
+The almost iPad-like MacBook Air (M1, 2020) may have won over some converts, but that same power with the flexibility of the iPad as a standalone tablet with the Apple Pencil, and as a laptop when paired with the Magic Keyboard, is a tough combination to beat.

 The iPad Air 4 will remain a solid option even after the release of the iPad Pro 2021, but if the rumored updates hold true, the Pro will once again put distance between itself and its less expensive relative.
 If it does, the iPad Pro will again be the obvious choice for those who need high-end performance from a tablet.